chasingmaxwell/posts/Getting_Started_With_Meteor.md

 Through my experiances with Meteor, discovered some useful organization patterns and some packages that enable a lot of commonly necessary functionality.
 So, I put together a quick boilerplate for Meteor.
 It's a good starting point for Meteor applications, and it may help clarify some parts of Meteor, as it is a working example.
 Check it out on [Github](https://github.com/patrickocoffeyo/meteor-boilerplate), and of course feel free to fork it and contribute.

 ##What's next?
-In my next post about Meteor, I'm going to address some common security concerns that people have when using Meteor.
+In my next post about Meteor, I'm going to talk about building secure Meteor applications, and address several commonly voiced security concerns.
+I'll also discuss the subscription/publication model in greater depth, and show you how the to make secure publications.